 That line-up was strong in the theatres, but seemed to weaken on The Tube.
 I recall some contention about being invited to headline the show, but then being supplanted by Alison Moyet.
 Maybe the performance suffered from that?
 I’m not sure.
 But I recall a negative vibe floating around, within a failed attempt to revise the running order of the show.

 What is the best memory of being part of THE HUMAN LEAGUE for you?

 Recording ‘Dare’ and the various forms of humour that infused the atmosphere in the studio.

 On your Pledge Music website it states that you have already started a follow-up album, what can we expect from that?

 I’m curious about that myself!
 Obviously there’s more songs which I’ve been writing, and my approach is much the same.
 I’ll find out when I get back to it.

-The Electricity Club gives its warmest thanks to IAN BURDEN
+ELECTRICITYCLUB.CO.UK gives its warmest thanks to Ian Burden

 Additional thanks to Matt Reynolds at Savage Gringo